ebikatsudon/VTubeStudio/Recording-Streaming-with-OBS.md

 * It does not capture the VTube Studio UI.
 * It supports any number of VTube Studio windows at the same time (see [here](https://github.com/DenchiSoft/VTubeStudio/wiki/Starting-without-Steam) for info on how to start VTube Studio multiple times).

 To be able to use this, you must first install the Spout2 plugin for OBS.

+### IMPORTANT: The following following installation guide mentions "Resize Output (source size)".
+DO NOT FOLLOW THIS STEP AS IT MAY BREAK YOUR OBS SCENES!!!!!

 You can find it here: https://docs.offworld.live/#/obs-spout-plugin/README

 **IF IT FAILS TO INSTALL,** try using the other installer (they have two, one "manual" and one "automatic").
 Also, try running the installer as admin.